THE ANCIENT GREEK WORLD

 The main monuments on Acropolis Hill can be seen in a half-day (get there when it opens) and the Acropolis Museum is the next must-see stop.
 This stunning modern building has separate areas for the main Acropolis buildings and shows you the treasures that were inside them.

-For where to stay in Athens close to the Acropolis, see my post: Best Athens Hotels Near the Acropolis.
+For where to stay in Athens close to the Acropolis, read: Best Athens Hotels Near the Acropolis.

 ATHENIAN AGORA OF ATHENS

 Agora is a marketplace (which is why Agoraios Kolonis hill is known as Market Hill).
 Because of its large dimensions, it is also known as a place of gathering.
 There are over two dozen significant buildings or structures in this Agora which is the best example of any Agora in Greece.
-The site has been excavated annually since 1931 and there is a museum on-site that displays, not just ancient Greek finds but also Byzantine, Turkish and Roman objects.
+The site has been excavated annually since 1931 and there is a museum on-site (in the Stoa of Attalos) that displays, not just ancient Greek finds but also Byzantine, Turkish and Roman objects.

-This was once a mighty temple in the middle of Athens dedicated to the King of the Olympians, Zeus.
+This was once a mighty temple in the middle of Athens dedicated to Zeus, the King of the Olympians.
 You can’t but help see it immediately (500 meters) below the Acropolis.

 It took 638 years for the building to be finished from its beginning in the 6th century BCE.
-At the turn of the millennium, it was the greatest temple in a country that was really good at building grand temples to their gods.
+At the turn of the millennium, the Temple of Zeus was the greatest temple in a country that was really good at building grand temples to their gods.

 The other part of Kerameikos was outside the city walls and includes a very famous cemetery.
 This area has been used as a cemetery for over 5000 years and the Kerameikos Museum houses the best collection of burial goods in Greece.